-Main responsibilities and contact details of the research and project team (i.e., the Principal, Co-Investigators, research manager, research assistant etc.) should be outlined here.
+The main responsibilities and contact details of the research and project team (i.e., the Principal, Co-Investigators, research manager, research assistant etc.) should be outlined here.
 Researchers who do not have a personal website should attach a CV or resume (max.
 2 pages).
 Every project should have a Principal Investigator.
 Education status along with fee rates for the principal and co-investigators must be outlined here.
-Please note that for this call, Principal investigators cannot have obtained their PhDs before 2016.

-5.3.
+6.3.
 Research theme and country focus